JFeintzeig/Calamari/README.md

 Example Scripts
 ---------------

 In the scripts/ directory, the HeaterPulses.py script shows how to process some basic heater pulse bolometer data.
 This is the script I used to analyze the pulser amplitude scan data and plot the linearity and time resolution of the bolometer.

+The TestSimpleTrigger.py script shows how to apply the SimpleTrigger and a Butterworth filter to "background" data (ie. data that is not triggered by heater pulses).